20tab/UnrealEnginePython/tutorials/FixingMixamoRootMotionWithPython.md

 The `ue.create_modal_save_asset_dialog(title, default_package_name, default_object_name)` function opens the UE4 asset manager for allowing the user to specify where to save the SkeletalMesh/Skeleton copies.
 Obviously, in case of massive conversions you can avoid it and simply specify an automatic file pattern in the code.

 Pay attention to the way bones are structured.
-They are basically referenced as numbers, with each bone mapped to a parent index (-1 fror the first bone in the chain).
+They are basically referenced as numbers, with each bone mapped to a parent index (-1 for the first bone in the chain).

 The last part of the script runs the `add_root_to_skeleton()` method for each selected asset in the content browser (but will raise an exception if one of the assets is not a Skeletal Mesh).